datascienceconfidential/datascienceconfidential.github.io/_posts/2018-04-18-ROC-and-CAP.md

 title: "ROC versus CAP"
 date: 2018-04-18
 author: Richard
-categories: predictive-models r javascript
+categories: predictive-models javascript
-published: false
+published: true
 ---
 Recent consulting work in the banking sector has led me to take a closer look at the ROC and CAP curves and their associated accuracy measures, AUC and AR.
 I was rather surprised to learn that there is a simple relationship between these measures.
 However, it seems that it is also not quite as simple as people think.